-Management concerns the introduction up theories related to maintaining, supporting, in administering resources.
+Management concerns the introduction of theories related to maintaining, supporting, in administering resources.
 Specific areas of management practice might include: information systems, human resources, leadership, international business, etc.

-The two primary management courses that every student in a bachelors of business degree takes are:
+The two primary management courses that every student in a bachelor of business degree takes are:

 - Principles of Management – As the name implies, this course introduces the primary theories behind management practice.

 - Organizational Behavior – Organizational behavior is a deeper diver into management theory and practice.
 It has a bit more theory and is primary influenced by psychology research.

 Students who concentrate in management may further specialize by taking any of the following course series: